Kentucky Wesleyan Panthers men's basketball: Conference play

 Kentucky Wesleyan is a charter member of the G-MAC (Great Midwest Athletic Conference) that will begin active competition in the 2013–2014 academic season with 8 current NCAA Division II members and one institution transitioning from the NAIA, giving the NCAA D 2 conference 9 members in its first season of full activation.
 KWC will leave the Great Lakes Valley Conference (GLVC) after the 2012–13 academic season.
 Their basketball team frequently represented the GLVC in the NCAA Division II tournament, winning four national championships in basketball while members of the GLVC.
-After coming off NCAA probation, the Panthers finished 13–14 in the 2007 season, and participated in the NCAA Division 2 tournament for five straight seasons from 2008 to 2012, and were Regional Runners Up in the 2012 season.
+After coming off NCAA probation, the Panthers finished 13–14 in the 2007 season, then participated in the NCAA Division II tournament for five straight seasons from 2008 to 2012, being Regional Runners Up in the 2012 season.

-Division II Championship appearances
+Division II championship appearances

-The Panthers advanced to the Division II championship game six consecutive years (1998–2003), winning in 1999 and 2001; the team later forfeited its 2003 runner-up status after it was revealed they had let two ineligible transfer players play.
+The Panthers advanced to the Division II championship game six consecutive years (1998–2003), winning in 1999 and 2001; the team later forfeited its 2003 runner-up status after it was revealed they had played two ineligible transfer players.

 In addition, they won six other championships (1966, 1968, 1969, 1973, 1987, and 1990) and were runners-up in 1957.
-Overall, Kentucky Wesleyan has won eight NCAA Division II National Men's Basketball Championships, which is the most by any NCAA Division II School.
+Overall, Kentucky Wesleyan has won eight NCAA Division II national men's basketball championships, which is the most by any NCAA Division II School.